Amisha0971/INDIA-ELECTION-RESULT-2024-ANALYSIS-PROJECT-ON-EXCEL-SQL-AND-POWER-BI/README.md

-# India General Election Results 2024 – Excel + SQL + Power Bi Project
+# 📈 India General Election Results 2024 – Excel & SQL & PowerBi Project

 This project presents a comprehensive **analysis of the India General Election Results 2024** using **Excel, SQL, and Power BI**.
 It focuses on alliance-wise, state-wise, party-wise, and constituency-level election outcomes through interactive dashboards.